Legal Separation & Divorce: What is the Difference?

 In a divorce, the marriage ends too.
 Still, other than this significant difference, it’s quite similar to legal separation.
 The court must approve this decision and a strategy is created to divide property and plan for the children’s custody.
-Given that these two are quite similar, the cost for a legal separation versus a divorce is similar and takes roughly the same amount of time.
+Given that these two are quite similar, the cost for a separation versus a divorce is similar and takes roughly the same amount of time.

 Why Consider Legal Separation

 If you are uncertain about ending your marriage, legal separation offers the space needed to figure out things while giving financial protection.
-In addition, couples deterred from going through a divorce for religious reasons can opt for legal separation.
+In addition, couples deterred from going through a divorce for religious reasons can opt for separation.

 Why Choose Divorce?

 According to Diron Rutty, family lawyer in New York, if you do not see any financial benefit from legal separation and you are sure that you want to end the marriage, it would be best to go for a divorce.
 Additionally, a divorce is essential if you are considering a remarriage because you cannot remarry while a previous marriage still holds.

 Finally, if you do not want any connection with your spouse including making financial and medical decisions together, you may want to opt for a divorce.

 There are some key differences between legal separation and divorce.
 While we’ve discussed some of them here, The Law Office in Diron Rutty will be happy to answer any questions you may have and advise you of the best option for your circumstances.
 Visit or contact us today to schedule an appointment.